Alec Shelbrooke

-Alec Edward Shelbrooke KBE (born 10 January 1976) is a British Conservative politician who has been Member of Parliament for Elmet and Rothwell since 2010.
-He served as Minister of State for Defence Procurement in the Ministry of Defence from September 2022 to October 2022.
+Sir Alec Edward Shelbrooke KBE (born 10 January 1976) is a British Conservative Party politician who has been Member of Parliament for Wetherby and Easingwold since 2024 and for Elmet and Rothwell between 2010 and 2024.
+He previously served as Minister of State for Defence Procurement in the Truss ministry from September to October 2022.

 Early life

-Born in 1976 in Bromley, South London, Shelbrooke was educated at Saint George's Church of England Comprehensive School, Gravesend, and graduated with a degree in Mechanical Engineering from Brunel University in 1998.
-After leaving university, Shelbrooke worked as a kitchen and bathroom fitter, and later as a project administrator at the University of Leeds.
+Born in 1976 in Bromley, South London, Shelbrooke was educated at St George's Church of England School in Gravesend, and graduated with a degree in Mechanical Engineering from Brunel University in 1998.
+After leaving university, joined the Royal Navy before taking a job as a project manager at the University of Leeds.

 Political career

 He has fought four local government elections (being elected to Leeds City Council in 2004 and re-elected in 2006 as Councillor for Harewood Ward) and unsuccessfully stood in Wakefield at the 2005 General Election.
 He was Deputy Chairman of Elmet Conservative Association from 2001 to 2004.

-After entering parliament, in November 2010 Shelbrooke was confirmed as Parliamentary Private Secretary (PPS) to Minister of State for Transport Theresa Villiers.
+After entering Parliament, in November 2010 Shelbrooke was appointed the parliamentary private secretary (PPS) to Theresa Villiers, Minister of State for Transport.